proofgeist/fm-webviewer-fetch/demo/docs/fromV1.md

 Version 2.0 has a few breaking changes, but upgrading is easy.

 ### New package name
 The package has moved from `fm-webviewer-fetch` to `@proofgeist/fm-webviewer-fetch`.
-If you are using the old pacakge name, you will need to remove it and install the new package.
+If you are using the old package name, you will need to remove it and install the new package.

 ### Changed fetch to fmFetch
 The `fetch` function has been renamed to `fmFetch` to avoid conflicts with the native browser `fetch` function.
 If you are using the old `fetch` function, simply rename it to `fmFetch` in your import statement, or choose another name if you prefer.